Decree nisi for Nigella and Saatchi

 In a hearing at London's High Court which lasted less than a minute, District Judge Anne Aitken granted the couple a decree nisi - the first legal step to ending their 10-year marriage.

-Saatchi, 70, and TV chef Nigella, 53, now have to wait for a decree absolute, which is usually issued six weeks and a day later, ending their marriage.
+Saatchi, 70, and Lawson, 53, now have to wait for a decree absolute, which is usually issued six weeks and a day later, ending their marriage.

 A decree nisi is a statement saying the court sees no reason why a divorce cannot be granted.
 It is thought the divorce will be rubber-stamped some time in September.